Hostlife22/telegram-bots/README.md

 - `CLAIM_BLUM_TASKS="false"`: Option to execute tasks in Blum.

+- `BASE_TASK_TIME=60`: Variable to set a stable period of time to start tasks, without it a random time period will be selected.

 - `ORDER=asc`: Launch profiles in `asc`/`desc` or random (`shuffle`) order.
 Default is `asc`.

 ## Example JSON Data